Greatest Classic Horror Stories of all Time

 Famed in cartoon and after-school specials, The Legend of Sleepy Hollow is one of those chilling stories that you cannot put down.
 It might be the matter of fact tone that Irving takes in his writing.
 It seems so unreal and real at the same time.
 The story has impacted our culture so much that every in town, city and village across this country, we have a story about a headless figure that haunts the night.
 Now they ride motorcycles instead of horses.
 People still fear the headless rider.
 Read the Story

 A twisting story of reward and regret.
-The idea behind this story is creepy and the ending is shocking.
+The idea behind The Monkey’s Paw is unnerving, creepy and the ending is shocking.
 Hollywood wishes it could do so well to evoke feelings in its viewers.
-The first time I read the Monkey’s Paw, it was a rainy night.
+The first time I read The Monkey’s Paw, it was a rainy night.
 I was 12.
 I sat by the window of my bedroom, as I read I moved away from the dark window and into the light of the living room.
 Something about this story, doesn’t want you to read it alone, like the best of the best horror stories.
 The ending, the final terror, taking place off the page.
 You couldn’t ask for more in a horror story.

 Man this story is one of my favorites.
 It not only puts the horror in death, it takes the hero and luck out of life.
 You want hope?
 There isn’t any in this story, and it will keep you awake at night thinking about, maybe, just maybe, what your last few moments on earth will be like.
 What could terrify us more than false hope from death?